BarryMode/Profile/dotfiles/.hosts/README.md

 ### How do I include my own custom domain mappings?

-If you have custom hosts records, place them in file `.hosts`.
+If you have custom hosts records, place them in file `myhosts`.
 The contents of this file are prepended to the unified hosts file during the update process.

 ### How do I prevent domains from being included?